lywgit/hello-world/README.md

 Hope to get familiar with git.

+## Testing commit

 lywgit is my git account, lywang is also me.

-commit through https will be prompt to enter git username (lywgit) and password.
+Commit through https will be prompted to enter git username (lywgit) and password.
+Although the global git setup is user.name=lywang, the commit shows lywgit instead.